 We also recommend having a follow-up meeting in the late fall to get a picture of how your year is going so far.
 During this meeting we’ll confer on estimated tax planning and make recommendations regarding year-end gifts and charitable contributions.

 Should I be part of these meetings too?

 Of course, you can be if you’d like.
-But even if you’re not, your Modera adviser will follow up with you to provide a thorough recap of what was discussed and what recommendations were made.
+But even if you’re not, your Modera advisor will follow up with you to provide a thorough recap of what was discussed and what recommendations were made.
 At Modera we strive to be completely transparent in all our transactions and interactions and ensure that you are informed about everything that affects your financial life.

 Will I pay an additional fee to Modera if you meet with my CPA?

 No. One of the many perks of working with Modera is that all of our meetings and phone calls are included.
-Our services are comprehensive which means we won’t charge you extra for our time with your CPA or any other outside advisers, and we won’t charge you extra for taking as much time as you need to review what was discussed.
+Our services are comprehensive which means we won’t charge you extra for our time with your CPA or any other outside advisors, and we won’t charge you extra for taking as much time as you need to review what was discussed.

 How do I connect you to my CPA?

 If you give us permission to contact your CPA, we’ll reach out directly and copy you on all correspondence.
-If you’d prefer to make the connection yourself, you can send an introduction email to both your CPA and your Modera advisers and we will set up a time to talk.
+If you’d prefer to make the connection yourself, you can send an introduction email to both your CPA and your Modera advisors and we will set up a time to talk.